degiorgioo/nitro-docker/README.md

 ## Run the environment
 To run the environemnt, the developer should onyl run the ```docker-comose up``` command.
 This runs a new instance of the docker image and starts all watchers and needed processes for the development.
 When a new container is started the command ```npm run dev``` as entrypoint is called.

+# Further Step
+Next step of this project is to analyze how to integrate this environment into backend technologies, like AEM, magnolia, etc.